The Battle of Adobe Walls

 Kiowa

-Santana Kiowa War Chief Of all the white people’s activities in Indian country none enraged and disheartened the Native Americans more than the destruction of their buffalo.
+Santana Kiowa War Chief Of all the white people’s activities in Indian country, none enraged and disheartened the Native Americans more than the destruction of their buffalo.
 Hide hunter Billy Dixon reminisced that the annihilation “lay at the very heart of the grievances of the Indian against the white man in frontier days.”
 At the Medicine Lodge Treaty Council of 1867, the great Kiowa chief Satanta complained bitterly about the army’s shooting of his buffalo.
 “A long time ago this land belonged to our fathers,” lamented Satanta, “but when I go up to the river I see a camp of … Read more